-NACAS champions care workers and promotes care working as a skilled and valued profession
+NACAS champions professional care workers and promotes care working as a skilled and valued profession

-Together with our social care stakeholder colleagues, we lobby governments in our ongoing campaign to improve the terms and conditions for the social care workforce .
+Together with our social care stakeholder colleagues, we aim to influence governments to improve the terms and conditions for the social care workforce .

-In addition, we are asking for care workers, for the care working vocation to be recognised as a stand alone skilled profession and for social care workers to be registered in England.
+In addition to which we are asking for care workers and the care working vocation to be recognised as a stand alone skilled profession and to debate the issue for social care workers to be registered in England.

 The UK Parliament is responsible for legislation and policy across the country.
 Much of this policy and legislation has a direct impact on social care and social care workers.

 NACAS are engaging directly with the relevant government departments and parliamentary groups providing advice and ensuring care worker voices are heard

 We are actively engaging with the social care regulators.

 Our work with the CQC includes representing care workers on the Co-production Group.
 We have contributed to reshaping the inspection process and the recent What A Good Inspection Looks & Feels like report.